Amirarsalan-sn/Lunar-Lander/README.md

 </p>

 ### Double DQN Simple With More Exploration
 A big problem which I encountered during the training of the last method was the hovering of the lander.
+The lander would converge to a state which it was just hovering.
 I belived that this happened because the time that agent learns to maintatin its stabality, the epsilon was to low so that agent couldn't explore actions which decrease the agent's hight in the stable state.
 The agent indeed explored actions which decrease the agent's hight but the exploration wasn't from a stable state so most of those decays in hight resulted in crashing which makes the agent think that decrease in hight results in crash and bad rewards.
 So, I decreased the epsilone decay rate a littl bit to ensure the agent finds the answer starting from a stable state.
 Results in episode 700 of training are as fallows:

 Episode steps: 499